 Do heat pumps require ductwork?

 In most cases, yes, a heat pump will use the home’s existing ductwork to transfer warmth.
 However, there are exceptions.
-If your home lacks ductwork, talk to the heating technician about installing a mini-split heat pump.
+If your home lacks ductwork, then talk to the heating technician about installing a mini-split heat pump.
 This system involves an outdoor component, called the air-source heat pump, which is connected to multiple indoor units.
 These indoor air handlers may be installed in the wall, ceiling, or floor.
 They are fairly small and unobtrusive, and they only require a small hole to connect them to the outdoor component.

 Are heat pumps appropriate for the climate in the Southwestern U.S.?